pmborg/Gravity-is-the-4th-Dimension/README.md

 But he bundled **time** as the 4th dimension.

-You take the next step:
+This model take the next step:

 > *“Remove time from geometry.
 Curvature itself is the 4th dimension.”*